 Lee Branstetter joined the Heinz School faculty in 2006 as a tenured associate professor.
 He has a joint appointment with the Department of Social and Decision Sciences (SDS).
-Branstetter is also a research associate of the National Bureau of Economic Research and serves as an associate editor of the Journal of International Economics.
+Branstetter is also a research associate of the National Bureau of Economic Research and nonresident senior fellow at the Peterson Institute for International Economics.
 From 2011-2012, he served as the Senior Economist for International Trade and Investment for the President's Council of Economic Advisors.
 Prior to coming to Carnegie Mellon, he was the Daniel J. Stanton Associate Professor of Business and the Director of the International Business Program at Columbia Business School.
 Branstetter has also taught at the University of California, Davis, where he was the Director of the East Asian Studies Program, and at Dartmouth College.
 He has served as a consultant to the OECD Science and Technology Directorate, the Advanced Technology Program of the U.S. Department of Commerce, and the World Bank.
 In recent years, Branstetter has been a research fellow of the Keio University Global Security Research Institute and a visiting fellow of the Research Institute of Economy, Trade, and Industry in Japan.
 Branstetter holds a B.A. in Economics and Mathematical Methods in the Social Sciences (MMSS) from Northwestern University, and he earned his Ph.D. in Economics at Harvard in 1996.

 At Columbia Business School, Branstetter was awarded the Chazen Innovation Prize for innovative teaching in International Business.
 He was later appointed to the Daniel Stanton Associate Professorship in recognition of outstanding service, teaching, and scholarship.
 Branstetter was awarded an Abe Fellowship by the Social Science Research Council in 2001.
 At UC-Davis, Branstetter received the Thomas Mayer Distinguished Teaching Award from the Department of Economics.
 As a graduate student at Harvard, Branstetter received fellowships from the National Science Foundation, the Japan Foundation, the Sumner Slichter Fund, and the Reischauer Institute of Japanese Studies.